biblioteksentralen/github-actions/notify-teams-deployment/README.md

 To learn more, see [Javascript actions](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action).

+## Permissions

+- The action needs `actions: read` permission in order to call `listJobsForWorkflowRunAttempt`.
+- The action needs `pull-requests: read` permission in order to call `listPullRequestsAssociatedWithCommit`.

 ## Usage

 The action can either be run as a step in a deploy job or as a separate job running after the deploy job.